Vijay-SP/Fooduko/README.md

 # Fooduko
 I have made my own website for the first time.
-This is my own website handle singly by me.
+This is my own website handled singly by me.